sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Fixed display bug with event date and grouped lists.
 * Fixed broken paging links when feed IDs contain spaces between them.
+* Fixed bug with start offset and grouped lists not working properly.
+* Fixed bug where clear cache link was showing on any type of CPT.

 = 2.0.4 =